mandle420/DCS_Standalone_on_linux/README.md

 I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" Using non-OB installer requires d3dcompiler_47.dll be added to the prefix.
 Currently DCS has no OB branch, so installing with OB will just install the stable branch. this will download, the DCS updater and you should install the game.

 ### Getting it working with Lutris
-This step should be by the lutris installer, but check just in case.
+This step should be done by the lutris installer, but check just in case.
 Start the game once first to create the wine [prefix](https://wiki.archlinux.org/title/Wine#WinePREFIX), then use lutris's Winetricks to add these .dll and font.

 vcrun2019(optional causes issues) corefonts xact d3dcompiler_47